 Answers to frequently asked questions regarding the Maine Economic Recovery Grant application and program.
-Application due October 23, 2020.
+Application deadline extended to October 29, 2020.

 What is the Maine Economic Recovery Grant Program?